Tom Shuman

 Tom Shuman (born November 9, 1953) is an American former professional Canadian football quarterback in the Canadian Football League (CFL).
 He played for the Hamilton Tiger-Cats and Montreal Alouettes.
 He played college football at Penn State.

 Shuman was the MVP of the 1974 Orange Bowl and 1975 Cotton Bowl Classic.
 He was drafted by the Cincinnati Bengals in the sixth round of the 1975 NFL draft, but was released before the season.

+While at Penn State, Shuman was a Brother in Phi Gamma Delta along with Heisman Trophy Winner John Cappelletti.